composewell/streamly/README.md

 ## Folds

-`Streamly.Fold` module provides composable left folds.
+`Streamly.Data.Fold` module provides composable left folds.
 A `Fold` is a consumer of a stream.
 Folds can be used to fold a stream.
 Folds can be composed in many ways, a stream can be distributed to multiple folds, or it can be partitioned across multiple folds, or demultiplexed over multiple folds, or unzipped to two